 Example 1 - Football

-Let’s say you have two £10 trigger bets (min odds 2.0) you need to place and you decide to bet on the Burnley v Bournemouth match.
+Let’s say you want to complete two offers, and both require a £10 trigger bet (min odds 2.0+).
+You decide to bet on the Burnley v Bournemouth match.

 Burnley at lay odds of 3.2

 You place one £10 lay bet on Burnley at lay odds of 3.2 for a £22 liability and another £10 lay bet on Bournemouth at 2.6 for a £16 liability.

 Adding up these liabilities gives you £38 total liability.
 This means you would need £38 in your exchange account balance to cover both bets, right?
 WRONG!

 Only one team can win this match and the exchange knows this!
 It's quite clever - it will work out the worst case scenario and only require you to have that much in your balance.

 So, the exchange only needs your highest liability, being £22 on Burnley, rather than the full £38 liability.

 Furthermore, it knows that if the worst case scenario happened, and you lost £22 liability, then you would actually win the £10 lay bet on Bournemouth and so you will only need £12 liability in reality to place both lay bets.